 2. To promote the literary landscape of Scotland; communicating engaging visual images.

 3. To recognise and celebrate the contribution that malt whisky has made to Scottish literature, stimulating new creative writing.

 In pursuit of these objectives, members of the Iain Banks Appreciation Society will gather at Castle Dounie, near Crinan, Argyll, on one fine June evening each year.
-The inaugural meeting will be on Saturday 17th June 2017.
+Our next meeting will be on Saturday 22th June 2019.